The Insurance and Reinsurance Law Review: Cambodia

 Until 2010, the market was limited to non-life insurance businesses (i.e., general insurance and reinsurance), but continued to maintain low retention rates.

 The fourth stage occurred in 2011.
 General insurance companies could have satisfied themselves in playing a limited role, providing standardised and limited insurance policies to the urban middle class while still getting a profit at the level of their investments.11 However, the government considered it a priority to offer access to insurance to the rest of the population.
 Without waiting for a new law, and on the basis of non-governmental organisations' experiences12 and comparative studies, it passed one temporary ministerial order to start micro-insurance in Cambodia.
 After the Ministry of Economy and Finance (MEF) granted the first micro-insurance licence,13 seven others followed in quick succession from 2014 to 2017,14 which were mainly in health and life, often in partnership with micro-finance institutions.
 The first life micro-insurers played a very strong role in promoting insurance.
 A micro-insurance business is sustainable only by selling products to the mass market; micro-insurers have opted to use the three best methods available to promote their insurance policies to those in Cambodia who can afford to pay a small amount of premium: by using micro-finance institutions (MFIs) networks, selling to companies and factories, and retailing through mobile technology.

 The first method consists of using the very wide MFI networks to propose credit-life insurance by paving the way for bancassurance activity.
-This approach was fruitful but has been jeopardised by a series of new regulations mainly originating from the National Bank of Cambodia.15
+This approach was fruitful but has been jeopardised by a series of new regulations mainly originating from the National Bank of Cambodia, which are now settled.15